ripple-alpha/ripple-alpha-lib/docs/index.md

 ## Value
 A *value* is a quantity of a currency represented as a decimal string.
 Be careful: JavaScript's native number format does not have sufficient precision to represent all values.
 XLA has different precision from other currencies.

 **XLA** has 6 significant digits past the decimal point.
 In other words, XLA cannot be divided into positive values smaller than `0.000001` (1e-6).
 This smallest unit is called a "drop".
 XLA has a maximum value of `100000000000` (1e11).
-Some RippleAPI methods accept XLA in order to maintain compatibility with older versions of the API.
+Some RippleAlphaAPI methods accept XLA in order to maintain compatibility with older versions of the API.
 For consistency with the `rippled` APIs, we recommend formally specifying XLA values in *drops* in all API requests, and converting them to XLA for display.
 This is similar to Bitcoin's *satoshis* and Ethereum's *wei*.
 1 XLA = 1,000,000 drops.

 **Non-XLA values** have 16 decimal digits of precision, with a maximum value of `9999999999999999e80`.
 The smallest positive non-XLA value is `1e-81`.